mkordas/feedback-loops-presentation/README.md

 * anything that gives opprotunity to inspect and adapt
 * ability to make constant adjustments
+* do a thing and check how it went
 * cost per assumption...
+* bit of feedback now is better than a lot of feedback later
+* with fast feedback we learn much more
+* anything that prevents change also prevents feedback

+## How to?

+- parallelize
+- remove duplicates
+- push tests down in pyramid
+- no waiting
+- small pieces
+- great tools

 ## Types